Diennguyen8290/RNA-Seq_pipeline/README.md

     chmod 775 *

+For each of your datasets, create a sub-directory (hence forth referred to here as a "data directory") within your working directory

+    mkdir data

+Important!
+All scripts in this repository are set with paths relative to your data directories.
+You must operate all scripts FROM your data directories!

+    cd data

 To generate count matrices from raw .sra files:
-  Create a sub-directory in which all files from a dataset will be stored (henceforth referred to as the "data directory").
-  Download your dataset using downloads.sh
+  Download your dataset

+    downloads.sh

   Edit the variables in RNA-Seq_analysis.sh to reflect the parameters of your data.

     nano ../RNA-Seq_analysis.sh

   Execute the RNA-Seq pipeline

     ../RNA-Seq_analysis.sh

-IMPORTANT: operate all scripts in this repository FROM your data directories!
-All scripts are set with paths relative to your data directory.

 To generate PCA plots: